SRINITHI1210-CLOUD/Consultant-Appointment-Scheduler./README.md

-Consultant Appointment Scheduler (Track E)
-1. Track Chosen + Why
+Track Chosen + Why
-Track E: Production-Minded Appointment Scheduling System.
-I chose this track to demonstrate how to handle shared availability.
-In a real-world scenario, a consultant might be available across multiple platforms, but once one slot is booked, they are busy for everyone.
-My logic ensures that booking one instance of a time slot updates all related records to "Booked" instantly.
+Track: Full-Stack Development (Track E).
+Why: I chose this track to demonstrate my ability to build a complete end-to-end system.
+I wanted to master the "handshake" between a persistent SQLite database and a dynamic frontend UI to solve a real-world scheduling problem.

-2. Features Implemented
+Features Implemented (Checklist)
-[x] Smart Syncing Logic: When a user books a slot at "10:00 AM", the system finds all other entries for that same time and marks them as "Booked" globally.

-[x] Conflict Prevention: Backend check to prevent creating two slots for the same date/time.

-[x] Two-Tier Architecture: Clean separation between the Node.js/Express backend and the Vanilla JS frontend.

-[x] Data Persistence: Uses SQLite3 so that appointments remain saved even if the server restarts.

-[x] Dynamic UI: Real-time table updates that color-code availability (Red for Booked, Green for Available).
+Slot Creation: Consultants can add specific dates and times for availability via a simple form.

+Real-Time Table View: The frontend table updates immediately after data entry without needing a page refresh.

+Smart Booking Logic: Records user details (Name/Email) and updates slot status across the system.

+Persistent Storage: Data is stored in a local SQLite database, ensuring it survives server restarts.

+CORS Integration: The backend is configured to allow secure communication between different local ports.

 3. Tech Stack
-Frontend: HTML5, CSS3, JavaScript (Fetch API)
+Frontend: HTML5, CSS3, Vanilla JavaScript (Fetch API).

-Backend: Node.js, Express.js
+Backend: Node.js, Express.js.

-Database: SQLite3
+Database: SQLite3.

+Middlewares: CORS, Body-Parser.

 4. How to Run Locally
-Prepare the Backend:

-Bash

-cd backend
-npm install
+Open your terminal in the Backend folder.

+Run npm install express sqlite3 cors body-parser to install the necessary tools.

-node server.js
+Run node server.js to start the backend.

-Launch the Frontend: Open the frontend folder and open index.html in any browser.
+Look for the message:  SERVER IS ACTIVE at http://localhost:5000.

+Open your index.html file in Chrome (right-click the file and select "Open with Live Server" if using VS Code).

 5. API Endpoints List
-GET /slots: Returns all time slots.
+GET /slots: Returns all availability slots as a JSON array.

-POST /slots: Creates a new slot.
+POST /slots: Creates a new availability slot (Requires date and time).

-POST /book: Books a slot and triggers the global "Booked" status for matching timestamps.
+POST /book: Records a booking and marks the specific slot as "Booked".

-6. Data Model
+6. Data Model (Tables/Fields)
-Table slots: id, date, time, is_booked (0 or 1).

-Table bookings: id, slot_id, name, email.
+Table: slots
+id: INTEGER (Primary Key)

+date: TEXT (Required)

+time: TEXT (Required)

+is_booked: INTEGER (0 for Available, 1 for Booked)

+Table: bookings
+id: INTEGER (Primary Key)

+slot_id: INTEGER (Foreign Key referencing slots)

+name: TEXT (Required)

+email: TEXT (Required)

 7. AI Usage Log
-I used Gemini to architect the "Global Sync" logic.
-The AI helped me write the SQL UPDATE query that targets the date and time columns specifically, ensuring that booking logic isn't just tied to a single ID, but to the actual time of the appointment.
+Initial Setup: Used AI to scaffold the Express server and SQLite connection strings.

+Debugging: Used AI to troubleshoot fetch errors and ensure the backend was receiving JSON data correctly.

+UI Design: Used AI to generate the CSS layout for the container and table styling.

 8. Trade-offs + Next Improvements
-Trade-off: I used a local SQLite file instead of a cloud database (like MongoDB) to make it easier for the evaluator to run the project without setting up environment variables.

-Improvement: Add User Authentication so only the consultant can add new slots.

-Improvement: Add Email Notifications to confirm bookings to the user.
+Trade-off: Used SQLite for simplicity during evaluation instead of a cloud-hosted database.

+Trade-off: Focused on core functionality over complex user authentication to ensure stability.

+Next Improvement: Add a dashboard for consultants to delete or edit their existing slots.

+Next Improvement: Implement automated email confirmations using Nodemailer.

+Next Improvement: Add frontend calendar integration for a better user experience.